The Cesky Terrier (pronounced “chess-key terrier”) is a rare dog breed originally from Czechoslovakia.

 - High prey drive may make them a threat to smaller pets, and wildlife in your yard.

-- High frequencies of some inherited health problems, such as hip dysplasia.
+- Inherited health problems, such as hip dysplasia.

 - Quieter than your average terrier.